lohedges/vmmc/README.md

 ## Efficiency
-In aid of generality there are several sources of redundancy that impact the effiency of the VMMC implentation.
+In aid of generality there are several sources of redundancy that impact the efficiency of the VMMC implementation.
 As written, LibVMMC performs around 3-4 times worse than a fully optimised VMMC code for square-well fluids.
 A few efficiency considerations are listed below in case the user wishes to modify the VMMC source code in order to improve performance.